Email Print Share

 See more detailed information about the program goals in the full FORECAST solicitation (NSF 24-558).

-NSF Program Directors will provide an overview of the FORECAST program followed by a question-and-answer session at a virtual webinar.
-Have your questions ready for the NSF team.
-Registration is required.
+NSF Program Directors will provide an overview presentation of the FORECAST program followed by a question-and-answer session.
+Register in advance at https://nsf.zoomgov.com/webinar/register/WN_TP3ln6gbRc6KiAXUmLbRIQ.

-Upon registration, you will receive an email confirmation with the log-in information for the webinar.
+Advance registration is required to attend each of these events.
+Upon registration, you will receive an email confirmation with the log-in information for the webinar and/or virtual office hour(s) to which you enrolled.

 The U.S. National Science Foundation propels the nation forward by advancing fundamental research in all fields of science and engineering.
 NSF supports research and people by providing facilities, instruments and funding to support their ingenuity and sustain the U.S. as a global leader in research and innovation.
 With a fiscal year 2023 budget of $9.5 billion, NSF funds reach all 50 states through grants to nearly 2,000 colleges, universities and institutions.
 Each year, NSF receives more than 40,000 competitive proposals and makes about 11,000 new awards.
 Those awards include support for cooperative research with industry, Arctic and Antarctic research and operations, and U.S. participation in international scientific efforts.